Lumyn-Labs/docs/index.md

 Learn how to control your devices with our powerful API.
 Includes examples and best practices.
 :::

-:::{grid-item-card} Advanced Topics
+:::{grid-item-card} Changelog
-:link: advanced-topics
+:link: changelog
 :link-type: doc

-Dive deeper into custom firmware, module creation, and other advanced features.
+Release notes and important updates for the Lumyn Labs documentation and vendordep.
 :::

 :::{grid-item-card} Troubleshooting & FAQ